davidkhala/EnterpriseLinux/README.md

-# EnterpriseLinux
+# RedHat Enterprise Linux
-utils for Enterprise Linux distros like RHEL, CentOS, and Fedora
+utils for Linux distros like RHEL, CentOS, Fedora and Oracle Linux